 Some safety issues are important to consider early on in your diagnosis.

-An example is that having a shower can be safer than having a bath because the water drains away and there is less chance of you slipping under the water during a seizure.
+For example having a shower can be safer than having a bath because the water drains away and there is less chance of you slipping under the water during a seizure.
 Using an 'engaged' sign on the door, instead of locking it, means that someone can help you if you need it.